SafestHires Customer Agreement

 This Agreement shall inure to the benefit of and bind the heirs, personal representatives, successors, and assigns of the parties.

-Subscriber can cancel the account with SafestHires, Inc. by providing 30 days written notification in advance of cancellation date.
-However, Subscriber is obligated and must adhere to the FCRA and/or other federal, state and local laws or regulations governing the use of consumer reports, despite cancellation.
+Subscriber may cancel their account with SafestHires, Inc. by providing 60 days written notification in advance of the cancellation date.
+If subscriber wishes to cancel service due to performance concerns, Subscriber shall email the reasons to firstname.lastname@example.org and give SafestHires 30 days to remedy the concerns.
+Subscriber is obligated and must adhere to the FCRA and/or other federal, state and local laws or regulations governing the use of consumer reports, despite cancellation.
 SafestHires, Inc. recommends that all Disclosure and Release forms must be kept on file in a secure location for a period of at least five (5) years.

 11. PROPRIETARY INFORMATION: